FabianGosebrink/offering-solutions-html/homepage/content/blog/2015-02-08-wpf-callmembername-for-inotifypropertychanged.md

 }
 ```

 The CallMemberName-Attribute is automatically set to the PropertyName which calls it.
-So the usage in the ViewModel (or whereever you throw the event) is now a simple:
+So the usage in the ViewModel (or wherever you throw the event) is now easy:

 ```csharp
 public string NameToDisplay